-As mentioned, many times the price to pay is quite high, and if you do not make use of cost divisions among the rest of the Timeshare investors, you could end up paying a single fee that can even reach 30,000 dollars as an initial and an annual rate of up to 1000 dollars, depending on factors such as the size of the property, services that it includes and the area where it is located.
+As mentioned many times, the price to pay is quite high.
+If you do not make use of cost divisions among the rest of the Timeshare investors, you could end up paying a single fee that can even reach 30,000 dollars as an initial and an annual rate of up to 1,000 dollars, depending on factors such as the size of the property, services that it includes and the area where it is located.

-In addition, despite the fact that many companies increase the price of each Timeshare rapidly each year (which ends up disappointing customers), the harsh reality is that within the market they rarely increase in value; in case you want to sell any of your timeshares.
-In fact, these are usually cheaper than was initially spent to obtain them.
+In addition, even though many companies increase the price of each Timeshare rapidly each year (which ends up disappointing customers), the harsh reality is that within the market, they rarely increase in value if you want to sell any of your timeshares.
+These are usually cheaper than was initially spent to obtain them.

-In some cases, it is very common to see how Timeshare sellers make misleading ads to their customers.
-This is to make the innocent believe that it is a purchase with the right to the title of ownership when in reality it is not so.
+Sometimes, it is very common to see how Timeshare sellers make misleading ads to their customers.
+This is to make the innocent believe that it is a purchase with the right to the title of ownership when, in reality, it is not.
 Deceiving marketing gimmicks!

-Whenever the word timeshare is heard, many people think of scams, because this sector has been quite discredited over time due to several factors that are not favorable to timeshare buyers.
+Whenever the word timeshare is heard, many people think of scams because this sector has been quite discredited over time due to several factors that are not favourable to timeshare buyers.

 Reasons to cancel a timeshare

 The timeshare industry has garnered a very corrupt reputation.
-Many people explain that at all times they were in a high-pressure environment when buying, as sellers usually provide services to tourists and people who believe is easier to persuade into buying.
+Many people explain that at all times, they were in a high-pressure environment when buying, as sellers usually provide services to tourists and people who believe it is easier to persuade into buying.

-After a timeshare contract, there are several reasons for a person to cancel it, for example, the person who buys realizes that:
+After a timeshare contract, there are several reasons for a person to cancel it; for example, the person who buys realises that:

-- Most of the verbal promises made by the sellers are not written in the contract.
+- Most of the verbal promises made by the sellers need to be written in the contract.

 - You cannot pay the monthly and annual fees.

-- It is possible to travel at a cheaper price on your own than by using a timeshare.
+- Travelling at a cheaper price is more possible than using a timeshare.

-- Possibly you felt that you were pressured to buy a timeshare, by the sellers.
+- Possibly, you felt that the sellers pressured you to buy a timeshare.

 - You were possibly told that a timeshare would be a good investment, but after all, it doesn’t turn out to be such a thing.